-> In my opinion, this makes a good coastal fishing boat the family can also enjoy whether they are all into fishing or not.
-It is easy to drive and fairly easy to trailer; given you have the right vehicle.
-With room to relax inside for the kids or for you to escape a sudden shower as well as the ability to make coffee in the morning or hot sandwiches for lunch, it seems to cover the bases with room to fish!
+In my opinion, the Grady-White Gulfstream 232 makes a good coastal fishing boat the family can also enjoy whether they are all into fishing or not.
+It is easy to drive and fairly easy to trailer, given one has the right vehicle.
+With room to relax inside for the kids or for one to escape to a sudden shower as well as the ability to make coffee in the morning or hot sandwiches for lunch, it seems to cover the bases with room to fish!

 |Washdown: Raw Water|